KenanSalar/calmppuccin-vscode/README.md

 ### Icons

 - **Note:** These extensions are not required, but it provides a more consistent icon set.\
-**Catppuccin Icons for VSCode:** Mocha icons for nitro cold brew and mocha themes, the others are self-explanatory.
+**Catppuccin Icons for VSCode:** Mocha icons for nitro cold brew, mocha and oledppuccin themes, the others are self-explanatory.

 - **Recommended:** [Catppuccin Icons for VSCode](https://marketplace.visualstudio.com/items?itemName=Catppuccin.catppuccin-vsc-icons)
 - **Alternative 1:** [Atom Material Icons](https://marketplace.visualstudio.com/items/?itemName=AtomMaterial.a-file-icon-vscode)